Wat Phra That Doi Suthep: Architecture of the site

 Wat Phra That Doi Suthep is a gorgeously planned Wat with a story to tell about Buddhism.
 Once the Naga lined steps are surmounted (the longest Naga balustrade in Thailand), the first site one sees is the White elephant statue commemorating the story behind the Wat placement.
 The closest entrance to the inner ring is to the left, on the North side of the complex.
 The immediate view is one of the chedi towering 24 m.
-This gold plated spire is very typical of Northern Thailand chedi with its heightened redented octagonal base, ringed spire, smooth spire, and the tiered chatra (umbrella) at the top.
+This gold plated spire is very typical of Northern Thailand chedi with its heightened redented octagonal base, ringed spire, smooth spire, and the tiered chatra at the top.
 The structure is greatly influenced by Sukhothai art; however, the chatra isn't a Thai influence, but rather an aspect that came from two centuries of Burmese occupation.
 The tiered and angular shape of the chedi is found all around Thailand is an aspect of Buddhist architecture.
 The tiers represent the level of heavens that one must ascend in order to achieve Nirvana as well as the hierarchy associated with a monarchy.
 The angular shape and sloping appearance are more related to the feeling that Thai architects wished to relate.
 In Threvada Buddhism, the main focus is to rid oneself of unwholesomeness, and to do that there is a focus on peace, lightness, and floating.
 If the chedi was just its plain shapes of an octagon and triangle, it would appear dense and static.
 The redented look, near parabolic slope, and golden cover of the chedi creates a feeling of weightlessness of the structure.

 This same concept can be seen with the Wihans.
 The weightlessness for the wihans and the surround structures comes primarily from the roof aesthetic.
 The aesthetic that comes into play here is the toying of geometry and separating similar shapes.
 This particular wihan has a two tiered roof with the different sections being at different angles.
 The lower tier is at a flatter angle to replicate a stouter more tense look, while the next tier is at a quite steep angle that creates a more elevated and relaxed look.
 This separation is to represent the freedom from attachment which is the ultimate goal of Buddhism.
 The white stucco and incredibly ornate pediment greatly assist with this lightweight feel and separation, but the roof provides the most dynamic movement of the building due to its size and composure.
 The pediments are typically the most decorated parts of the building that express the grandeur and status of the temple.
 At each corner of the roof tiers there's a flat ornamental Naga and the large pointed pieces at the peak of the roof are called chofas.